-You fathers, can you afford to tell our sons that it is better to betray a nest than to do their duty?
-Can you ell your sons that it is better for an American to violate his oath of office han to risk the histolity of a great cor-
+You fathers, can you afford to tell your sons that it is better to betray a trust than to do their duty?
+Can you tell your sons that it is better for an American to violate his oath of office

-At Chillicothe, Mr. Bryan was in-troduced as the next President and in
+At Chillicothe, Mr. Bryan was in-troduced as the next President and in response he said: